|Net Sales (in CHF million)||370||341|

 License partnership with Govik Electricals Pvt.
 Ltd., Mumbay (IN) for the fabrication of insulation components.

 Acquisition of Bruwag AG, Bad Ragaz (CH), manufacturer of plastic components.
 Merged into Weidmann Plastics Technology AG in 2006.
-Establishment of a new production plant with clean-room facilities for PTBA’s Medical Division.2000
+Establishment of a new production plant with clean-room facilities for PTBA’s Medical Division, expanded in 2009/10.2000

 Acquisition of the US-Canadian transformer oil diagnostics and services group ACTI, Inc. (today: Weidmann Electrical Technology Inc.), with headquarters in Sacramento, CA, and laboratories in Bensalem, PA, Indianapolis, IN, Houston, TX, and Calgary, AB.
 Later on additional sites in Burlington, ON (2005), Waukesha, WI (2008), Denver, CO and Montreal, QC (2009), Shanghai (2009) and Saltillo (MX, 2010).